DEV7879/ChatBot-Deployment/README.md

 ```

 ## Note
-In the video we implement the first approach using jinja2 templates within our Flask app.
+i implement the first approach using jinja2 templates within our Flask app.
 Only slight modifications are needed to run the frontend separately.
-I put the final frontend code for a static frontend application in the  folder.